Jeiwan/uniswapv3-book/src/milestone_2/generalize-minting.md

 > This function is identical to `calc_amount0` in our Python script.

-First step is to sort the prices to ensure we don't underflow when subtracting.
+The first step is to sort the prices to ensure we don't underflow when subtracting.
 Next, we convert `liquidity` to a Q96.64 number by multiplying it by 2**96.
 Next, according to the formula, we multiply it by the difference of the prices and divide it by the bigger price.
 Then, we divide by the smaller price.
-The order of division doesn't matter, but we want to have two divisions because multiplication of prices can overflow.
+The order of division doesn't matter, but we want to have two divisions because the multiplication of prices can overflow.

 We're using `mulDivRoundingUp` to multiply and divide in one operation.
 This function is based on `mulDiv` from `PRBMath`:
 ```solidity